scala/scala3/docs/HigherKinded-v2.md

 ---------------------------------------

-The partial application scheme gives us a new -- and quite elegant -- way to do higher-kinded types.
+The partial application scheme gives us a new -- and quite elegant -- way to do certain higher-kinded types.
 But how do we interprete the poymorphic types that exist in current Scala?

-More concretely, current Scala allows us to write parameterize type definitions, abstract types, and type parameters.
+More concretely, current Scala allows us to write parameterized type definitions, abstract types, and type parameters.
 In the new scheme, only classes (and traits) can have parameters and these are treated as equivalent to type members.
 Type aliases and abstract types do not